fastrgv/Wnexd/README.md

 ### Usage
 * dirs : displays stack
 * dirs -c : clears the stack
-* nexd : moves to the next directory in the stack [without popping it]; similar in funcion to linux "pushd +1";
+* nexd : moves to the next directory in the stack [without popping it]; similar in function to linux "pushd +1";

 -------------------------------------------------------------------